Interface motion from Glauber-Kawasaki dynamics of non-gradient type: Proofs of lemmas and propositions in Sections --

-Next, by Theorem 4.1 of \cite{CM} which provides the equivalence of ensembles for general Gibbs measures with precise convergence speed (cf.\ Lemma 3.2 of \cite{FvMST}), we have the following estimate.
-There exists $C > 0$ such that for all $N$ sufficiently large
+For the second term in \eqref{BG:pf:0}, we apply Theorem 4.1 of \cite{CM} (taking $\La=\La(\ell)$) which provides the equivalence of ensembles for general Gibbs measures with precise convergence rate: For any $\e\in (0,1/4)$, there exists $C=C_\e > 0$ such that for all $N$ sufficiently large